 The purpose of the Computing Advisory Panel (CAP) is to advise the STFC Executive on the strategy for, and management of, provision for computing resources (including data handling, data storage, software and hard provisions, skills, and developments in high performance and high throughput computing) in support of programmes either funded or delivered by STFC.
-The last CAP meeting took place on the 15th November 2017, with the next meeting due to take place in March 2018.
+The last CAP meeting took place on the 15th November 2017, with the next meeting due to take place on 10 May 2018.

 Bio to come.